 Another Sunday, another segment in our family road trip in Wales.
 Today, it’s all about Ynys Môn, better known as Isle of Anglesey.
 (If you’re wondering why Cat looks a tad younger, it’s because this is from our first road trip in Wales, when she was seven.)

 Immediately after you’ve crossed Pont Britannia from the mainland to Anglesey, you’ll notice a sign for Llanfair.
 It might even say Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.
 I wondered if it was the longest place name in the world, but it seems there is a Maori name that’s even longer.
-The official name for Bangkok is even longer again.
-However, I’ve yet to hear of a longer name in the English language, so we’ll settle for that.
+And the official name for Bangkok is even longer than that.

 But there’s of course more to Anglesey than long place names.
 There’s Kate and William, for example – and now also Baby George.
 The Cambridges live on the island since Wills works at RAF Valley as a helicopter rescue pilot.